-Author has written 3 stories for Romance, and Supernatural.
+Author has written 3 stories for Romance.

 Okay, I know this is supposed to be a profile about me, but frankly, I hate talking about myself, or writing about myself as the case is here.
 Obviously, I love writing, and if I can ever manage to squeeze a living out of it, it’ll be a dream come true (cue gooey Disney music).
 In the meantime, all I can do is practice, practice, practice, and read whatever I can get my hands on.
 So, instead of going on about my hobbies and what my zodiac sign is, I've listed some of my favorite authors that someone reading this profile might also enjoy.
 Authors need as much publicity as they can get, these days.